hdShang/arxiv-daily/docs/cs-CV/2025-05-31/papers/250600562v1-seed-a-benchmark-dataset-for-sequential-facial-attribute-editing-wit.md

 ---
 layout: default
-title: SEED: A Benchmark Dataset for Sequential Facial Attribute Editing with Diffusion Models
+title: "SEED: A Benchmark Dataset for Sequential Facial Attribute Editing with Diffusion Models"
 ---

 # SEED: A Benchmark Dataset for Sequential Facial Attribute Editing with Diffusion Models